 Imagine you go up to a person on the street and say, “Hey, will you tell everyone you know about me?”
 That person is either going to ignore you, think you’re an idiot, feel violated, or all of the above.

 But if you approach them with a compliment, have a conversation, learn about them, guess what?
 They might tell a friend about how they had a great conversation with a random stranger – you.
-(These type of principles are taught in the book, How to Win Friends aand Influence People.
+(How to Win Friends and Influence People teaches these types of principles.
 Highly recommended if you haven’t read it.)

 The dream is to get a press mentions page that looks like Lyft’s:

 “Me” pitches lack effort.
 Companies that do this hope to achieve that tier one press mentions page without having to put in the time and effort of building relationships and truly doing something press-worthy.

 The problem with the “me” pitch approach is the belief that “me” matters.